 LEARN MORE

-Then the housing bubble burst, and I started designing kitchens at a box store.
+When the tech bubble burst, I pivoted to house flipping.
+When the housing bubble burst, I designed kitchens at a box store.

-But the locusts never came.
-Instead, I pushed through.
-That was over 20 years ago; I’ve been designing ever since.
+But the locusts never came, and I pushed through.
+That was 20+ years ago; I’ve been designing ever since.

 I am a solopreneur working in partnership with Performance Building Supply, a High Performance building material showroom in Portland.